kannor/bulb/NOTES.md

-Candidate Name: [To be completed]
+Candidate Name: Kelvin Smith

-Tasks: [To be completed]
+Tasks: 2 & 3

-Time: [To be completed]
+Time: ...

 Notes:

-[Explain your approach and anything particular of note in your solution]
+I've decided to choose the second task as I'm more comfortable with server development at the moment.